Overview

 Metadata Reduction

 Metadata reduction is a core objective of the network policy model.
-Enigm OS may use controls intended to reduce the amount, precision, or reliability of observable network metadata.
-These controls may affect direct exposure, timing confidence, name resolution visibility, and correlation reliability.Traffic Analysis Considerations
+Enigm OS uses controls intended to reduce the amount, precision, or reliability of observable network metadata.
+These controls affect direct exposure, timing confidence, name resolution visibility, and correlation reliability.Traffic Analysis Considerations

-The platform may use traffic-shaping techniques and additional network activity designed to reduce the reliability of simple communication-pattern analysis.
+The platform uses traffic-shaping techniques and additional network activity designed to reduce the reliability of simple communication-pattern analysis.
 Traffic shaping is a complementary privacy control.
 It is intended to:- Reduce confidence in basic timing-correlation techniques.

 - Mitigate simple communication-pattern inference.